 I want to ensure that the future of Edmonds is defined with as much passion and affection as our past.

 I earned an undergraduate degree in Civil Engineering from University of Portland and a Master of Business Administration from Seattle University, taking nighttime classes while working fulltime.
+I understand the importance of fiscal responsability, not just for our current residence, but for future generations as well.
 I’ve spent my career designing and managing the construction of hundreds of millions of dollars’ worth of projects similar to those Edmonds is planning or currently undertaking.
 I understand the details of how these project are conceived, planned, funded, and executed.

 I'm excited about the opportunity to help shepherd our City into the future.